Introduction to Data Integrity & Validation for the UK Pharmaceutical Industry

 Regulatory bodies that issue guidelines for manufacturers define data integrity as the extent to which information is complete, consistent, and accurate throughout the data lifecycle.
 This includes all original records and true copies, metadata, and all subsequent transformations and reports.

 Auditors expect both paper and electronic records to be collected and maintained securely throughout the entire production process.
 This includes testing, licensing, manufacturing, packaging, distribution, and monitoring.
 Regulatory requirements are captured in the acronym ALCOA, which states that all data must be attributable, legible, contemporaneous, original, and accurate.
-ALCOA also implies that data must be available at all times, restating the need for effective technology to record, store, and retrieve information when requested.
+ALCOA+ also implies that data must be complete, consistent, enduring, and available at all times, restating the need for effective technology to record, store, and retrieve information when requested.

 Why is Data Integrity Important?